kartikeya72001/HashMaps/README.md

 # HashMaps
-Here's a repository implementing a headerfile for HashMaps using a basic HAshFunction
+Here's a repository implementing a headerfile for HashMaps using a basic HashFunction